 2009: Two Grad rockets fired from Gaza hit Kiryat Gat this afternoon, wounding three people and causing heavy damage.

-2009: Guy Cook, an attorney sends an e-mail stating that “Sholom Rubashkin denies all 99 charges…” The denial refers to additional charges filed against Rubashkin on Thursday, January 15, 2009.
+2009: Guy Cook, an attorney sent an e-mail stating that “Sholom Rubashkin denies all 99 charges…” (Editor’s note - the denial refers to additional charges filed against Rubashkin on Thursday, January 15, 2009.

 2010: As part of the effort to aid Haiti following the devastating earthquake that struck the country on January 13, a field hospital operated by IDF medical teams became operational today.
 Today a search and rescue team from the ZAKA International Rescue Unit pulled eight Haitian college students from a collapsed eight-story university building.
 Overnight Saturday, in what staff described as one of the most fulfilling moments of their work, the Israeli doctors delivered a baby boy, whose mother, Gubilande Jean Michel, promptly declared would be named "Israel."